leekunhan/Omniverse_SDG/Replicator/README.md

 # Replicator
-We can generate randomize data throught Replicator API, which is an open and modular framework. `Replicator` + `Annotator` + `Writer` are available to address specific requirements for training AI models especially vision model.
-Replicator can use in [Isaac-sim](https://docs.omniverse.nvidia.com/isaacsim/latest/overview.html) and [Omniverse code](https://docs.omniverse.nvidia.com/code/latest/index.html).
+We can generate randomize data throught Replicator API, which is an open and modular framework. `Replicator` + `Annotator` + `Writer` are available to address specific requirements for training AI models especially vision model, and can be used in either [Isaac-sim](https://docs.omniverse.nvidia.com/isaacsim/latest/overview.html) or [Omniverse code](https://docs.omniverse.nvidia.com/code/latest/index.html).
 ## Background
 Deep Neural Network need large sets of annotated image datas, trained for the perception tasks such as detection, classification and segmentation.
 ## Closing the Sim to Real Gap